 Genre:Drama Dir: Carroll Ballard Starring: Kelly Reno, Mickey Rooney, Teri Garr Cert: U Time: 114 min

 In a nutshell: Walter Farley's classic children's novel, about the relationship between a wild Arabian stallion and a shipwrecked boy, was shepherded tenderly to the big screen here, in a remarkably handsome, restrained, and soulful adaptation, whose magnificent lensing by Caleb Deschanel was inexplicably ignored for the Best Cinematography Oscar.

 Genre: Documentary Dir: Jacqui & David Morris Starring: N/A Cert: 12A Time: 102 min

-In a nutshell: In the 1960s and 70s, the Sunday Times ran a dogged campaign to uncover the truth about thalidomide, the morning sickness drug which left thousands of children malformed after the war.
-This shrewdly organised doc looks at the persistence of the paper's editor, Harold Evans (pictured), against an army of lawyers and a complacent political establishment.
+In a nutshell: In the Sixties and Seventies, the Sunday Times ran a dogged campaign to uncover the truth about thalidomide, the morning sickness drug which left thousands of children malformed after the war.
+This shrewdly organised doc looks at the persistence of the paper's editor, Harold Evans, against an army of lawyers and a complacent political establishment.